 Frequently Asked Questions

-If the mixture feels too wet, add extra almond flour (1 tbsp at a time) until it holds together. - Can I freeze these fritters?
+If the mixture feels too wet, add extra almond flour (1 tablespoon at a time) until it holds together. - Can I freeze these fritters?

 Storage & Reheating Instructions